SimonJang/list-aws-profiles/CONTRIBUTING.md

 ## Setup

 1. [For the repository](https://help.github.com/articles/fork-a-repo/)
-1. Clone your new forked repository to your local computer
+2. Clone your new forked repository to your local computer
-1. Set the `benmvp` repository as your branch's upstream branch: `git remote add upstream https://github.com/benmvp/list-aws-profiles.git`
-1. Navigate to the root directory of your newly cloned repository: `cd /path/to/list-aws-profiles`
+3. Navigate to the root directory of your newly cloned repository: `cd /path/to/list-aws-profiles`
-1. `npm install` to install local dependencies
+4. `npm install` to install local dependencies

 ## Using branches to submit changes